MDLC01/brainzen/README.md

 ## Contributing

 This is a personal project I want to lead myself.
 As such, I will likely not be accepting pull requests.
-But feel free to clone the project and fork it if you wish.
+But feel free to clone the project and fork it as you wish.

 ### Project structure